Learning Firmly Nonexpansive Operators: Learning firmly nonexpansive operators

-The above problem leaves us with the following challenge: given a solution of \cref{eq:sololip}, how can we extend it to the whole space?
-In fact, in practical scenarios, we need to know the value of such an operator at any point in $X$.
+with $\widehat Y= (\hat y_1, \ldots,\hat y_n)\in \mathcal{X}^n$.
+In this way, the desired operator $N$ in $\mathcal{N}(\bar D)$ is uniquely characterized by the solution $\widehat Y$ via the formula $N(\bar x_i):= \hat y_i$, for each $i=1, \ldots, n$.
+However, the above problem leaves us with the following challenge: given a solution of \cref{eq:sololip}, how can we extend it to the whole space?
+In fact, in practical scenarios, we need to know the value of such an operator at any point in $\cX$.
 For instance, we know that a nonexpansive extension to the whole space always exists \cite{kirz}, but it is difficult to construct it in practice.
-For this reason, our proposed approach will be based on the following consideration.
-By shifting to a finite-dimensional setting, say $X=\R^d$, $2\leq d<\infty$, we are able to construct operators $N$ that are $1$-Lipschitz and, in addition, piecewise affine on $d$-simplices (or just simplices).
+We point out the work \cite{Zaichyk2023}, in which authors solve \cref{eq:sololip} for a general Lipschitz constant $L>0$, and propose an alternative method to extend the solution to the whole space, via the Kirszbraun extension Theorem.
+Our proposed approach, however, will be based on the following considerations.
+In the finite-dimensional setting $\cX=\R^d$ we are able to construct operators $N$ that are $1$-Lipschitz and, in addition, piecewise affine on $d$-simplices (or just simplices).
 In this way, we will show that problem \cref{eq:DP} can be reduced to finding the value of $N$ in finitely many points.
 This idea will be explained in the following.

 \begin{remark} A classical way of approaching constrained problems like \cref{eq:DP} or \cref{eq:sololip} is to consider the so-called Frank--Wolfe algorithms or conditional gradients methods \cite{fwa,jaggi2013}.
-As noted in recent works \cite{breetal22,brelinear,crisiglewal}, a proper characterization of the set of extremal points of the constraint set --or the unit ball associated with the regularizer, see \cite{duval}-- can improve the efficiency of such type of algorithms.
-Nevertheless, a meaningful characterization of the extremal points of $\N_0(X)$ has not been provided yet.
+As noted in recent works \cite{breetal22,brelinear,crisiglewal}, a proper characterization of the set of extremal points of the constraint set ---or the unit ball associated with the regularizer, see \cite{duval}--- can improve the efficiency of such type of algorithms.
+Nevertheless, a meaningful characterization of the extremal points of $\N_0(\cX)$ has not been provided yet.
 A partial answer to this has been given in \cite{bredies2023extreme} in the case of finite metric spaces, and can be applied to find a solution to problem \cref{eq:sololip}.
 We believe that further analysis in this direction could be crucial to solve this class of problems. \end{remark}

 In the following, we develop the main tool that we consider in order to discretize the set $\N$ in the finite-dimensional setting: simplicial partitions.